ClaudioChametla/Telescopio/README.md

 # Telescopio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5. this project was updated to version 14.1.0.

+## Install

+Before you run `ng serve` install the dependencies with `npm install`

 ## Development server